kaleab49/Cyber-Threat-Intelligence/Readme.md

 ## 👤 Author

-Built by **Nathan** as a production-grade CTI platform for security teams.
+Built by **Nathan and kaleab** as a production-grade CTI platform for security teams.